Return to Index

 - Difficulty awakening

-- Cultures of blood, urine, mucous, and/or pus from skin
+- Tests of mucous and pus from your skin

 - Antibiotics and corticosteroids—often given together